crowdfavorite-mirrors/wp-jetpack/readme.txt

 5. Spelling and Grammar demo.

 == Changelog ==

+= 1.3.4 =
+* Bug Fix: Revert changes to the top level menu that are causing problems.

+= 1.3.3 =
+* Bug Fix: Fix notices caused by last update

+= 1.3.2 =
+* Bug Fix: Fix Jetpack menu so that Akismet and VaultPress submenus show up.

+= 1.3.1 =
+* Enhancement: Add a new widget, the Facebook Likebox
+* Bug Fix: Sharing: Sharing buttons can now be used on custom post types.
+* Bug Fix: Contact Forms: Make Contact Forms widget shortcode less aggressive about the shortcodes it converts.
+* Bug Fix: Ensure contact forms are parsed correctly in text widgets.
+* Bug Fix: Connection notices now only appear on the Dashboard and plugin page.
+* Bug Fix: Connection notices are now dismissable if Jetpack is not network activated.
+* Bug Fix: Subscriptions: Fix an issue that was causing errors with new BuddyPress forum posts.

 = 1.3 =
 * Enhancement: Add Contact Forms feature.
 Formerly Grunion Contact Forms.